 Read our 7-part Expert Guide to Spain Get the guide

 Fly to Bilbao today (international flights are quoted separately).
-Collect your rental car at the airport and navigate your way to your hotel using the pre-loaded sat nav provided by us.
+Make your way to your hotel, located just across the river from the Guggenheim.
 You spend one night in the city, staying in a first class hotel in the city centre.
 This evening you might like to head out into town to try one of the city’s famously good restaurants.

 This morning take time to explore the old centre of Bilbao, as well as Frank Gehry’s famous titanium clad Guggenheim museum.
-After lunch drive to the region of La Rioja, just over an hour away.
+After lunch, collect your car and drive to the region of La Rioja, just over an hour away.
 The area of the vineyards is wedged between mountains to the north and south.
 Stay in a very modern hotel integrated into a very traditional village.
 It is well known for its fine restaurant so tonight is dedicated to their tasting menu.

 Your first visit this morning is to the very new Bodegas Baigorri, a superb example of modern and ancient technology in harness.
 This afternoon you visit a very different, much more traditional winery.
 Four generations of the Luis Canas family have been producing wine for the best part of a century, and are a wonderful example of the intimate boutique wines that Rioja Alavesa makes so well.
 After your tastings, you might like to walk through fields and vineyards to the walled town of Laguardia.